 There will be standing committees of the faculty as provided below in 4.
 Article IV.
 There will be such other standing committees as may be found convenient by the faculty for the discharge of its business.

-3. Article III Faculty Meetings
+3. Article III Plenary Sessions of the Faculty

 a.
 Section 1